 However, fusion was usually the wrong answer, according to Dr. Kevin Pauza, a founder of the Texas Spine and Joint Hospital, Tyler, Texas.

 He has developed a minimally invasive, outpatient surgery that takes only about five minutes.
 The patient is given a local anesthetic, and then two blood plasma components – thrombin and fibrinogen – are injected.
-They combine to become fibrin, which fills cracks and crevices and eventually allows the disc to re-grow.
-Dr. Pauza has treated more than 1,000 patients in his private practice, with a success rate of about 86 percent.
+They combine to become Fibrin, an FDA-approved substance that is used off-label, which fills cracks and crevices and eventually allows the disc to re-grow.
+Dr. Pauza has treated more than 1,000 patients in his private practice, with a success rate of about 86%.
 He hopes for approval by the Food and Drug Administration by 2015 so that the procedure can be made generally available.

 BioRestorative Therapies, Inc., a life sciences company in Jupiter, Fla., announced this week an improved version of its stem cell disc delivery device, to be used in treating bulging and herniated discs.